Bill Parcells: 2005

 The Cowboys improved their defense before the 2005 season with the additions of first-round draft picks DeMarcus Ware and Marcus Spears.
-Parcells drafted these players in hopes of jumpstarting the team's transition from the traditional 4–3 defense to a 3–4 defense, which Parcells had run in all of his previous stops.
+Parcells drafted these players in hopes of jumpstarting the team's transition from the traditional 4–3 defense to a 3–4 defense, which Parcells ran in all of his previous stops.
 Jerry Jones also added a number of high-priced older veteran players, acquiring nose tackle Jason Ferguson and cornerback Anthony Henry via free agency, and linebacker Scott Fujita via the Kansas City Chiefs.
 On offense, the Cowboys felt the need to upgrade their passing game to complement their top 2004 draft pick, running back Julius Jones, and acquired quarterback Drew Bledsoe via free agency.
 During his tenure, Parcells made a point of signing players who had played for him in the past, including Bledsoe, Terry Glenn (with the Patriots), Testaverde, cornerback Aaron Glenn, wide receiver Keyshawn Johnson, and fullback Richie Anderson with the Jets.
 In 2005, the Cowboys went 9–7, missing the playoffs by one game.

 2006

-In 2006 the Cowboys signed controversial former Philadelphia Eagles wide receiver Terrell Owens.
+In 2006, the Cowboys signed controversial former Philadelphia Eagles wide receiver Terrell Owens.
 Keyshawn Johnson was released and signed with the Carolina Panthers.
 Owens, whom Parcells never referred to by name, but rather as "The Player", was fairly successful with the team.
 In week 7 of the 2006 season, Parcells decided to replace veteran quarterback Drew Bledsoe with fourth-year quarterback Tony Romo.
 The Cowboys were 6–4 with Romo as the starter.
-They finished the season with a 9–7 overall record but failed to win the NFC East Division after a 23–7 loss to the Philadelphia Eagles on Christmas Day in week 16 followed by a loss to the last-place team in the NFC North, the Detroit Lions in week 17.
+They finished the season with a 9–7 overall record but failed to win the NFC East Division after a 23–7 loss to the Philadelphia Eagles on Christmas Day in week 16, followed by a loss to the last-place team in the NFC North, the Detroit Lions in week 17.
 They were able to clinch a playoff berth as the 5th seed in the NFC, eventually losing 21–20 against the Seahawks in Seattle on January 6, on a botched hold by Tony Romo during a field goal attempt.

 Parcells would finish his Dallas stint with a 34–30 record and no playoff wins.
 Parcells' greatest accomplishment as Cowboys head coach was the development of quarterback Tony Romo.
-He signed the quarterback in 2003 and helped him develop into a Pro Bowl quarterback by 2006.
+He signed Romo in 2003 and helped him develop into a Pro Bowl quarterback by 2006.